Check out the latest Associated Press boys and girls basketball rankings

 |5

-Others receiving votes: Benton 12.
-Sherrard 9.
-Petersburg PORTA 8.
-Quincy Notre Dame 3.
+Others receiving votes: Nashville 10.
+Petersburg PORTA 10.
+Breese Central 5.
 Fieldcrest 3.
-Massac County 3.
-Breese Central 2.
-Monmouth-Roseville 1.
+Clinton 2.
+Sherrard 1.

 |Class 1A